The Android Platform Security Model (2023): Towards a formal notation of Android security model rules

 \paragraph{\hyperref[rule:5]{Rule~\circled{5} (applications as principals)}} A developer can have multiple apps, which have distinct internal state.
 That is, a developer $P_D$ actually manages a set of parties $P_A$ in the form of all apps they sign with their developer key.

-Apps within a single developer $P_D$ can explicitly share each other's consent decisions by requesting to be installed with the same shared UID (which implies signature with the same developer key).
+Apps within a single developer $P_D$ can explicitly share each other's authorization decisions by requesting to be installed with the same shared UID (which implies signature with the same developer key).
 One of the key elements of \hyperref[rule:5]{rule \circled{5}}, namely that apps $P_A$ do not implicitly represent users $P_U$ is already enforced through keeping their internal state separate (as defined above in preliminaries).

 \paragraph{\hyperref[rule:3]{Rule \circled{3} (compatibility)}} Compatibility is the most difficult to express formally, and we only give an intuitive sketch here.
-As mentioned in section~\ref{sec:android-security-model}, the Android platform security model by practical necessity spans multiple layers of abstraction.
-Compatibility therefore requires a rule on a meta level: all potential instances of user $P_U$, developer $P_D$, app $P_A$, and organization $P_P$ operate under the other rules and can continuously update their state and consent decisions, while the platform $P_P$ -- specifically as the set of mutually untrusted components enforcing the other rules on different layers -- is pinned to a specific version of AOSP to implement the rules of this model.
+As mentioned in Section~\ref{sec:android-security-model}, the Android platform security model by practical necessity spans multiple layers of abstraction.
+Compatibility therefore requires a rule on a meta level: all potential instances of user $P_U$, developer $P_D$, app $P_A$, and organization $P_P$ operate under the other rules and can continuously update their state and authorization decisions, while the platform $P_P$ --- specifically as the set of mutually untrusted components enforcing the other rules on different layers --- is pinned to a specific version of AOSP to implement the rules of this model.
 If $P_P$ fails to fully implement this meta rule, all other rules automatically become invalid.

 That is, \emph{invalidation of any rule leads to invalidation of all others}.
-Other parties need to learn of an invalid $D_P$ so that they can revoke their own consent (e.g.\ users re-installing the system image to revert to a known-good state).
-This directly complements (and effectively enables) \hyperref[rule:2]{Rule \circled{2}} because it allows other parties to trust $P_P$ (which often enforces consent decisions by these parties).
+Other parties need to learn of an invalid $D_P$ so that they can revoke their own authorization (e.g.\ users re-installing the system image to revert to a known-good state).
+This directly complements (and effectively enables) \hyperref[rule:2]{Rule \circled{2}} because it allows other parties to trust $P_P$ (which often enforces authorization decisions by these parties).

 On a formal level, enforcement of this rule must necessarily be performed outside the platform security model (hence the elevation to a meta rule) and therefore assumes a trusted third party for platform verification.
 In the current Android ecosystem, this rule is implemented through a combination of automated test suites (including CTS and VTS, which are available as part of AOSP itself), platform attestation keys provisioned by OEMs and signed by Google for systems verifiably passing those test suites, and APIs to query these attestation results that can be used by the other parties at run-time.